Cleaning Guides

 How to clean a self-cleaning oven

-The self-cleaning cycle of some ovens turns any spills, stains and residue to a pile of ash which can be easily wiped away after the cleaning cycle.
+The self-cleaning cycle of some ovens turns any spills, stains and residue into a pile of ash which can be easily wiped away after the cleaning cycle.
 Most of the homeowners are not sure how often to use the self-cleaning cycle of their oven.
 Truth is, it depends on how frequently you turn the appliance on.

 If you use your oven every day to cook meals, you should clean it at least once a week.
 Still, using the self-cleaning cycle for every little spill of food is not a good idea.
 Run the cycle only when you want to deep clean the oven.